martingadea/codebase-jkonet-star/docs/pages/installation.rst

           # Train the model using the generated dataset
           docker run -v .:/app jkonet-star-app python train.py --solver jkonet-star-potential --dataset potential_styblinski_tang_internal_none_beta_0.0_interaction_none_dt_0.01_T_5_dim_2_N_5000_gmm_10_seed_0_split_0.5

-   .. tab:: macOS
+   .. tab:: MacOS

-      These steps have been tested on macOS 13.2.1 and should also work on Ubuntu systems.
+      These steps have been tested on MacOS 13.2.1 and should also work on Ubuntu systems.

       Steps: